andlo/mycroft-skills-list-gitbook/skills/skill-newspaper.rigved.md

 ### _skill-newspaper.rigved_
 ## Description:
-This skill reads aloud full text or summary of any given web page (URL).
+This skill reads aloud full text or summary of any given web page URL.
 To get this done, the following Python modules are used:

 newpaper